FNNDSC/oxidicom/CUSTOM_SPEC.md

 ## File Appearance Timing

-The file for `NumberOfSeriesRelatedInstances=*` will be registered around the same time as the first DICOM file is registered.
-When pulling a MR series containing >100 DICOM instances, it's usually safe to assume that the file for `NumberOfSeriesRelatedInstances` will appear before the retrieval is complete.
-If your series is expected to contain one or an otherwise small number of DICOM instances, then it is necessary to poll for the existence of the file for `NumberOfSeriesRelatedInstances`.
+The file for `NumberOfSeriesRelatedInstances=*` will be relatively slow to appear, because it can only be queried for after the first DICOM instance of a series is received.

-The appearance of a file `OxidicomAttemptedPushCount=*` means no more DICOM files will appear in CUBE for the association (I.E. the retrieval is "done").
-Note that it does _not_ guarantee that the file for `NumberOfSeriesRelatedInstances=*` has been received yet.
+The file `OxidicomAttemptedPushCount=*` is guaranteed to be the last file to be registered.
+In other words, the appearance of the file `OxidicomAttemptedPushCount=*` indicates the retrieval is "done" and no more DICOM files will be received for the series (in this association).

-Here's what a timeline might look like for a retrieve of 192 DICOM instances:
+Here's what a timeline **might** look like for a retrieve of 192 DICOM instances:

 ```
                                                time --->